data-integrations/wrangler/README.md

 Wrangler provides wide collection of transformation, filtering, data quality libraries for preparing data durinig an data integration process.
 Wrangler transformations and checks are specified using a declarative language that is simple to get stated.

+## Concepts
+Understand various [concepts](wrangler-docs/concepts.md) that are part of Wrangler.

 ## Directives and Functions

 A collection of [Directives](wrangler-docs/directives.md) and [Functions](wrangler-docs/functions/functions.md) to provide a complete solutions for dealing with your data.
+Additionally, [cheatsheet](wrangler-docs/cheatsheet.md) for Directives provides a quick view of all the transformation, filtering, data quality check capabilities Wrangler has.

 ## User Defined Directives
 [User Defined Directives](wrangler-docs/custom-directive.md), also known as UDD, allow creation of custom directves to transform records in Wrangler.
 While there is a large collection of directives, tthere are however some omissions, and some specific cases for which UDDs are the solution.